PANEL ATTORNEY QUALIFICATIONS

 sheets are in the attorney file, and information from them

 is often included in the general comment section.
-There is
+The review process results in a recommendation to keep the attorney

-at the same level, advancing the attorney to a higher level,
+at the same level, advance the attorney to a higher level,

-demoting to a lower level, or removing the attorney.
+demote the attorney to a lower level, or remove the attorney from the panel.

 C. PROBATION AND REMOVAL

-Under rule 76.5(c), a panel attorney may be removed.
+Under rule 8.300(d), a panel attorney may be removed.
 Generally

 speaking, SDAP removes attorneys for one of three reasons: